cforall/llheap/README.md

 # Memory Allocator Design

-HeapPerThread is designed as a fast concurrent allocator with very low latency at the cost of a slightly larger memory footprints.
+llheap is designed as a fast concurrent allocator with very low latency at the cost of a slightly larger memory footprints.
 The implementation fulfills GNUC library requirements while adding significant extensions and safety.

 ## Objective

-The objectives of the HeapPerThread design are:
+The objectives of the llheap design are:

 * thread-safe,
 * fast concurrent allocation/free with or without statistics/debugging,